CHrisDataHub/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This contains variables if else while and co
+This contains variables if else while and company